indiana-university/rivet-docs/content/components/navigation/breadcrumb.md

     </ol>
 </nav>
 {{< /example >}}

+## When to use
+Use breadcrumbs when your application has multiple levels in the navigation hierarchy.
+Breadcrumbs can help users navigate quickly between these levels.

+## When to consider something else
+Avoid using the breadcrumb nav when your application only has one level of navigation.

 ## Implementation notes
 The default breadcrumb is minimally styled with CSS-generated content (/) used as separators.